 With the personal tax year-end approaching on 5th April, if you haven’t done so already, now’s the time to put your ISA plan into action.

-Risk warning: As with all investing, your capital is at risk.
+As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-Past or future performance indicators are not a reliable indicator of future performance.
+Past or future performance indicators are not reliable indicators of future performance.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
 If you are unsure if an ISA is the right choice for you, please seek independent financial advice.